Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Valley Oaks Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Strategy 1: STAFF: Provide personalized support for students and teachers through instructional specialists (Math content leads, Literacy content leads, STEM Specialist, Reading Interventionists).
+Strategy 1: Provide personalized support for students and teachers through instructional specialists (Math content leads, Literacy content leads, STEM Specialist, Reading Interventionists).
 Support may include coaching, professional development, planning, and intervention groups.

 Strategy's Expected Result/Impact: Increased student achievement